 - To allow access from a single IP address on the Internet, select Only This Computer.
 Enter the IP address that will be allowed access. - To allow access from a range of IP addresses on the Internet, select IP Address Range.
-Enter a beginning and ending IP address to define the allowed range. - To allow access from any IP address on the Internet, select Everyone. - 4.
-Specify the port number for accessing the management interface.
+Enter a beginning and ending IP address to define the allowed range. - To specify IP addresses, select IP Address List and type in the allowed IP addresses. - To allow access from any IP address on the Internet, select Everyone. - 4.
+Specify the port number for accessing the web management interface.